Updated: Dec 23, 2020

-I’m not talking about the rules that govern polite society such as following the speed limit, mowing your lawn, not taking your neighbor’s stuff, or covering your mouth when you cough.
-These rules are necessary and we should follow them.
+There are rules that govern polite society such as following the speed limit, mowing your lawn, not taking your neighbor’s stuff, or covering your mouth when you cough.
+Most of us would say that these rules are necessary and we should follow them.
+These rules are helpful.

-When I talk about rules here, I mean those other not-so-easily agreed upon areas such as health, eating, exercise, sleep, fashion, lifestyle, and finances.
+But there are a lot of other, not-so-easily agreed upon rules that govern areas such as health, eating, exercise, sleep, fashion, lifestyle, and finances.
 In a world of unlimited (and complicated) possibility, it is nice to have someone make things easy and give us some rules to follow.

 Eat this not that.